 Lost amidst whether South Africa is safe, my amazing travels through the Rainbow Nation, or that one trip to Japan, are the little things about living in another country.
 Sometimes you miss watching the sports from home like Football.
 American football that is.
 Mine, and the majority of Americans’ favorite sport to watch.
 In South Africa however, football is the game played with the foot.
 It comes as no surprise that one of the first things most expats miss (especially American ones) is good old fashioned American sports.
 Somehow America decided to say screw the rest of the world, and invent sports that have captivated the American population but shunned the rest of the world.

 Case in point, soccer makes American football look like a high school sport in terms of a world popularity.
 Cricket, the world’s second most popular sport, has more fans than baseball and football combined.
 We Americans are completely fine with this however, and we’ll gladly keep our American football and watch the World Cup, sprinkled with a few MLS games on occasion.

 American Football in South Africa

 This is without question, a non-topic in this country.
-Most people know nothing about the sport, and the people that do know what it is, will just bandwagon complain about how rugby is more manly because it doesn’t use pads.
+Unlike when I lived in Germany where there are plenty of NFL fans, most people know nothing about the sport.
+The people that do know what it is, will just bandwagon complain about how rugby is more manly because it doesn’t use pads.
 The whole rugby vs football is a whole other debate that I’ll comment on some other time but as for the culture in SA, don’t plan on going to the bar Sunday afternoon and expect to catch any NFL games on.
 No chance.
 Rugby, Cricket, and Soccer dominate the landscape and morning conversations here.

 Nevertheless, the friends that I have made here are always curious to talk to me about football.
 While they don’t know much about the sport, they are especially curious to understand it better.
 I, of course, would happily oblige since they reciprocate the favor attempting to explain the impossible sport of Cricket to me.